Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Introduction

-Despite the improved performance, one major drawback of deep learning based algorithms is their black-box behaviour, which keeps them from being used in a clinical environment.
-A general concern when it comes to application of artificial intelligence in healthcare and medicine is the underlying mechanism of deep-learning algorithms \cite{lahav2018interpretable}. \emph{Interpretability} of models is a key solution for this problem.
-An interpretable model has the capability to explain why a decision is made for a certain input.
+Despite the improved performance, a significant limitation lies in their black-box behavior.
+A general concern when it comes to application of artificial intelligence in healthcare and medicine is the underlying mechanism of deep-learning algorithms \cite{lahav2018interpretable}.
+This is a major drawback of existing deep learning based sleep staging algorithms that keeps them from being adopted towards clinical settings.
+To address this issue, we focus on developing \emph{interpretable} sleep staging algorithms in our work An interpretable model has the ability to provide explanations for the decisions made concerning specific inputs, thereby offering a key solution to this problem.